mnikander/lab/0006-cons-cells/readme.md

 <!-- What did I do? -->
 <!-- How do you run the code? -->

+- started with a naive implementation for cons cells
+- when testing the `first` and `rest` functions on lists I ran into type-checking errors which led me to create tagged types for everything, including values

 ## Findings
 <!-- What did I learn? -->